 The setup becomes "easy".

-even with systems which have less than ideal phase linearity (important)
+localization even with systems which have less than ideal phase

-everything up so you can, in fact, hear everything how
+is to set everything up so you can, in fact, hear everything how

 MONITOR or PLAYBACK?